Menu

 Bottom Line

-Top-of-the-line model with a classic design, up-to-date health and connectivity features, and the latest WearOS.
+Top-of-the-line model with a classic design, up-to-date health, and connectivity features, as well as the latest WearOS.

 Pros